Paul Andrew Kimball

 Writer / Producer / Director

-Paul has written, directed, and produced a wide variety of programming for television, including the television series The Classical Now and Ghost Cases, and the documentaries Best Evidence: Top 10 UFO Sightings, Stanton T. Friedman is Real, Do You Believe in Majic, Fields of Fear, The New Light Experience of Henry Alline, and Denise Djokic: Seven Days and Seven Nights.
-He adapted and produced the drama special Julius Caesar for Bravo in 2000, and produced the 2002 Canadian indie feature film Dying Fall.
-He has written and directed three feature films – the thriller The Cuckoo in the Clock, the science-fiction drama Roundabout, and the multiple award-winning drama Exit Thread – and served as Executive Producer of the feature films The Last Divide, Aliens With Knives, and Creepy Crawling, all released in 2018.
+Paul has written, directed, and produced a wide variety of programming for television for multiple networks, including Bravo, CBC, Space, Knowledge, SCN, TVNZ, and Eastlink.
+These include the television series The Classical Now and Ghost Cases, and the documentaries Best Evidence: Top 10 UFO Sightings, Stanton T. Friedman is Real, Do You Believe in Majic, Fields of Fear, The New Light Experience of Henry Alline, and Denise Djokic: Seven Days and Seven Nights.
+He has also written and directed three feature films – the thriller The Cuckoo in the Clock (2013), the science-fiction drama Roundabout (2014), and the multiple award-winning drama Exit Thread (2017), and has served as Executive Producer of the feature films The Last Divide, Aliens With Knives, and Creepy Crawling, all released in 2018 as part of Cinema 902.